Building Local Capacity and Citizen Science

 Government Staff and Park Management

-WCS – India Program strongly believes training government staff and park managers is critical for effective conservation application.
+WCS – India strongly believes training government staff and park managers is critical for effective conservation application.
 Through our various initiatives across 24 conservation sites, the staff and park managers are frequently trained on multiplicity of areas in animal and habitat-related studies.

 Since 1989 we have trained over 300 government staff in population monitoring techniques and over 200 park staff have been trained in anti-poaching measures between 1998 to 2001.
 Several of our training programs cover anti-poaching action, imparting information on follow up measures for legal procedures and enforcement and measures to monitor tigers and prey populations on ground.